Tsitsipas wins thriller to set up clash with Murray

 The deciding set went to a match tie-break and Tsitsipas, watched by girlfriend Paula Badosa in the latter stages after her own win, clinched victory at the second attempt after missing an earlier match point.

-"I'm not expecting anyone to support me," joked Tsitsipas, ahead of Thursday's match against two-time champion Murray.
+"I'm not expecting anyone to support me," Tsitsipas joked before Thursday's match against two-time champion Murray.

 "Andy is someone who has done so much for the sport and and I have a lot of respect for the opponent I'm facing."